1502shivam-singh/MoZORT/README.md

 - Find your movies sorted inside "sorted_movies" folder

+For a test run, hit `node main.js ./target` in this repo, after downloading and setting up for headstart.

 ## NOTE

 - Movie release date in movie-folder/movie-name is ESSENTIAL for algorithm to work and sort movies.